GoingOffRoading/Home-Assistant-Voice-Assistants/README.md

   i.e. SSH into the Ollama container and run 'ollama pull llama3.2:latest'

-- Be sure to setup 'AI Task' and 'Conversation' within the Ollama HA integration
+- Be sure to setup 'AI Task' AND 'Conversation' within the Ollama HA integration.
+You technically only need 'Conversation', but 'AI Task' will open up prompts in the event that you want to do more intersting prompts in automation workflows.

 - Have a little fun with the Conversation instructions.
 I modified mine to: